-Christ’s College Music Society (CCMS) is one of College’s most well-established societies, and puts on a large number of concerts and events throughout the year, from concerts in Michaelmas and Lent term to recitals, Week 5 Blues jazz nights, the annual Charles Blackham Memorial recital competition, and a garden party in May Week.
+Christ’s College Music Society (CCMS) is one of College’s most well-established societies, and puts on a large number of concerts and events through the year, including concerts, recitals, masterclasses, Week 5 Blues jazz nights, the annual Charles Blackham Memorial recital competition, and a garden party in May Week.

 The Music Society organises a variety of ensembles, all of which are open to students of any ability, including the unauditioned choir Christ’s Voices, the College Orchestra, Chamber Music, and Jazz.

 Christ’s Voices is the college’s non-auditioned choir.
-Students are welcome whether or not they have any prior singing experience, and rehearsals are always relaxed and fun.
-Voices performs a wide range of songs from classical repertoire to musical theatre, film, pop, and more.
+You are welcome whether or not you have any singing experience, and rehearsals are always relaxed and fun.
+Voices performs a wide range of music, ranging from classical repertoire to musical theatre, film, pop, and more.
 Recent performances have included ELO’s ‘Mr Blue Sky’ and ‘You’ve Got a Friend in Me’ from Disney’s ‘Toy Story.’
 Voices also often collaborates with the college orchestra, with recent performances of selections from ‘Les Miserables’ and Irving Berlin’s ‘White Christmas’ with string orchestra.

-Voices performs at the CCMS Christmas concert held in the Chapel at the end of Michaelmas term.
-This concert generally sees Voices perform some Christmas classics as well as carols along with some audience participation.
-Voices also performs at the CCMS concert in Lent term, again usually in the college chapel.
+Voices performs at the CCMS Christmas concert held in the Chapel, where the group normally performs some Christmas classics as well as carols (along with some audience participation).
+Voices also performs at the CCMS concert later in the year, again usually in the college chapel.

 The Christ’s College Orchestra is a non-auditioned ensemble, open to instrumentalists of all abilities from across the university.
 The orchestra has a wide repertoire, including, in recent years, extracts from Bizet’s Carmen Suite No.1, the Overture to Rossini’s Barber of Seville and Vaughan Williams’ English Folk Song Suite, as well as selections from popular film scores such as Pirates of the Caribbean and The Lord of the Rings.